renatomarquesteles/nlw-agents-web/README.md

 This is the frontend repository for the NLW Agents application.
 The backend is available at: [nlw-agents-server](https://github.com/renatomarquesteles/nlw-agents-server)

+The application allows creating meeting rooms, recording audio, and all the questions about the meetings are answered by AI based on the recorded content.

+## ✨ Features

+- **Room Creation**: Interface for creating new meeting rooms
+- **Question Management**: System for adding and viewing questions
+- **Audio Recording**: Functionality for recording meeting audio
+- **Responsive Interface**: Adaptive design for different devices
+- **Form Validation**: Robust validation using Zod and React Hook Form

 ## 🛠️ Technologies Used

 ### Core